 Jonny Darling is a Trustee of NACCOM and was elected to the board in September 2018.
 Jonny received his doctorate from the University of Durham in 2008 for his thesis on Cities of refuge: asylum and the politics of hospitality.
 Since then, he has lectured at universities in Scotland and Manchester and in 2018 returned to the North East as Assistant Professor in Human Geography at Durham University.
 His work on urban asylum has been widely recognised and in 2017, he received a University of Manchester ‘Making a Difference’ award for ‘outstanding impact on society through research’.

 Catherine Houlcroft is a Trustee of NACCOM and was elected to the board in September 2018.
-Catherine is a Project Officer for the No Recourse to Public Funds (NRPF) Network and is based in Manchester.
+Catherine is the Principal Project Officer for the No Recourse to Public Funds (NRPF) Network.
 An experienced trainer and author of online publications with specialist knowledge of immigration law and policy, social care duties and entitlements to public services, she leads local government policy work nationally on NRPF service provision.
 She is dedicated to supporting practitioners and achieving positive outcomes for destitute migrants living in the UK.